Listen Live

 The project has been in the making for two years, with restoration work to begin this fall.

-“We’ll start by doing some of the internal work, so removing some of the existing dykes and ditches to let the wetland basin to re-establish itself so it can hold water for longer periods through the year,” said Wilson.
+“We’ll start by doing some of the internal work, so removing some of the existing dikes and ditches to let the wetland basin to re-establish itself so it can hold water for longer periods through the year,” said Wilson.

-“That will require a lot of construction work with some heavy equipment involved to plug ditches, block drainage features and remove dykes.
+“That will require a lot of construction work with some heavy equipment involved to plug ditches, block drainage features and remove dikes.
 We’re looking at working in a three-week period every year for the next three to four years.”

 Be the first to know!
 Don’t miss out on breaking news and daily updates in your area.
 Sign up to MyEastKootenayNow News Alerts.